Pressure Washing Katy TX: What Homeowners Need to Know

 - Written quotes: No "I'll let you know when I'm done" pricing.
 You should know the total cost before work begins.

 One last thing: be cautious with door-to-door pressure washing solicitors.
 Katy neighborhoods, especially around Cinco Ranch and Cross Creek Ranch, see a lot of these, particularly in spring.
-Legitimate companies don't need to knock on doors.
-If someone shows up unsolicited offering a $99 house wash, something is off.
+If someone shows up unsolicited with a too-good-to-be-true house-wash offer, slow down and ask for a written scope first.